vuejs/pinia/docs/core-concepts/state.md

 })
 ```

-The `$path` method also accepts a function to group object mutations that are difficult to apply with an object, e.g. array mutations:
+The `$patch` method also accepts a function to group object mutations that are difficult to apply with an object, e.g. array mutations:

 ```js
 cartStore.$patch((state) => {